 CPCRN Network Centers undertake cross-site projects, described on the Projects page, that pursue the overall objective of extending our knowledge base of translation processes, measures and outcomes for evidence-based cancer control activities and developing partnerships with major national systems and networks.

 Having a network with broad geographic reach and strong relationships among investigators allows us to achieve more than any individual center could achieve on its own.

 Mission of CPCRN

-To accelerate the adoption and implementation of evidence-based cancer prevention and control strategies in communities, enhance large-scale efforts to reach underserved populations and reduce their burden of cancer, and deepen our understanding of the predictable processes that achieve those goals, and develop the D&I workforce in cancer prevention and control.
+To accelerate the adoption and implementation of evidence-based cancer prevention and control strategies in communities, enhance large-scale efforts to reach underserved populations and reduce their burden of cancer, deepen our understanding of the predictable processes that achieve those goals, and develop the D&I workforce in cancer prevention and control.